 Long-Term Solutions: Is a Water Softener Worth It?

-Consider that replacing a water heater runs $1,200 to $2,500, a dishwasher $400 to $900, and a washing machine $500 to $1,500.
-If hard water cuts even one appliance's life in half, a softener quickly becomes cost-effective.
+Consider the replacement math: a water heater runs $1,200 to $2,500, a dishwasher $400 to $900, and a washing machine $500 to $1,500.
+If Connecticut hard water appliance damage cuts even one major appliance's life in half, a softener quickly becomes cost-effective.

-One important note for rural Connecticut homeowners: if you have a septic system, choose a high-efficiency softener and discuss installation with your septic professional.
+Important note for rural Connecticut homeowners: if you have a septic system, choose a high-efficiency softener and discuss installation with your septic professional.
 The additional water and sodium from softener regeneration cycles can impact septic function if not properly managed.

-When to Call a Professional
+When to Call a Professional Appliance Repair Technician

 - Persistent appliance performance issues despite regular cleaning